-- After rinsing the vehicle with a gentle water spray, allow it to dry thoroughly. - Clean and dry the air filter box. - Drain the carburetor float chamber. 🔌 (🕶 p.
-142)
+- Clean the vehicle using a soft sponge and warm water containing normal motorcycle cleaner. - After rinsing the vehicle with a gentle spray of water, allow it to dry thoroughly. - Clean the air filter box. - Drain the carburetor float chamber. 🔌 (🕶 p.
+146)

-Danger of accidents Reduced braking due to wet or dirty brakes.
+Danger of accidents Reduced braking efficiency due to wet or dirty brakes.

-- Clean/dry off dirty or wet brakes by careful application of the brakes. - After cleaning, take a short ride until the engine reaches operating temperature.
+- Clean or dry dirty or wet brakes by riding and braking gently. - After cleaning, take a short ride until the engine reaches operating temperature.

-The heat produced causes water at inaccessible positions in the engine and the brakes to evaporate.
+The heat produced causes water at inaccessible locations in the engine and the brakes to evaporate.

-- Push back the protective covers from the handlebar armatures to allow any water that may have entered there to evaporate. - After the vehicle has cooled off, oil or grease all moving parts and bearings. - Clean the chain. (🕶 p.
-82) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.
+- Push back the protection caps from the handlebar controls to allow any water that may have entered there to evaporate. - After the vehicle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
+92) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.

-Cleaning and polishing materials for metal, rubber and plastic ( p.
-179)
+Cleaning and preserving materials for metal, rubber and plastic ( p.
+186)

-Treat all plastic parts and powder-coated parts with a mild cleaning and care product.
+- Treat all plastic parts and powder-coated parts with a mild cleaning and care product.